prsai/irgramd/README.md

 PAM authentication: it allows to authenticate IRC users from the system in Unix/Linux.
 The user that executes irgramd must have permissions to use PAM (e.g.  in Linux be in the shadow group or equivalent).
-The dependency is totally optional, if not use, the module pyPAM is no needed.
+The dependency is totally optional, if not used, the module pyPAM is not needed.

 ## License